VNOI-Admin/OJ/README.md

 - To sync the judge server and the site's cache, change the cache framework (`CACHES`) to `memcached` or `redis` instead of the default (local-memory caching).

-- The home button in the admin dashboard (/admin) will redirect to `localhost:8081` if you use `python3 manage.py loaddata demo`, there are 2 ways to change that:
+- The home button in the admin dashboard (/admin) links to `localhost:8081` if you use `python3 manage.py loaddata demo`, there are 2 ways to change that:

   1. You can change that in [demo.json](/judge/fixtures/demo.json)
   2. You can go to the admin page, scroll down to find the `Sites` setting and change `localhost:8081` to your domain.